delzio/de-bootcamp-project/README.md

 - Git

 ## Installation and Usage Instructions
-0. It is recommended to run this in a Debian e2-standard-4 virtual machine with 100GB boot disk provided by google cloud compute and clone this repository into the home directory there
+0. It is recommended to run this in a Debian e2-standard-4 virtual machine with 100GB boot disk provided by google cloud compute and clone this repository into the home directory there.
+View [How to SSH into VM section](#how-to-ssh-into-vm) to set up your local machine to log into the virtual machine you created.

 1. Clone this repository:
 ```